What Is a Liberal Arts Degree?

 What Are Liberal Arts Colleges?

 They are colleges that expose students to many academic subjects by offering a mix of required and elective courses.
-While students at liberal arts colleges usually earn a degree in a specific subject area, like English or biology, the combination of courses helps them master transferable skills like problem solving, critical thinking, and communication.
+While students usually earn a degree in a specific subject area, like English or biology, the combination of courses helps them master transferable skills like problem solving, critical thinking, and communication.
 Most importantly, students learn to make connections between different subject areas and understand how diverse topics fit together.

 Although you can find these colleges around the world, there are many highly ranked options to choose from in the United States.